 Marketing to Eco-conscious Consumers

 Marketing is the key to reaching conscious consumers and other people who may be open to the idea of conscious consumption.
-Advertising should be used by restaurants to communicate values, beliefs, and different ways they are working to improve restaurant sustainability.
+Advertising should be used to communicate a restaurant’s mission, values, beliefs, and different ways they are working to improve restaurant sustainability.
 This information can be easily displayed on websites, menus, and different displays throughout the restaurant.

 Restaurant sustainability is the future of the industry.
 Consumers want to feel good about where they spend their money and invest in restaurants that are making a positive impact on the environment and the community.
 While making this shift can feel intimidating, don’t forget that it does come with business benefits.
 You will be able to win over more customers, charge more for sustainable dishes and experience more growth, not to mention the fact that you will feel better about your own contribution to the environment.